x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-mwi-on-um-ip-gateway.md

 ---
-title: "Allow Message Waiting Indicator (MWI) on a UM IP gateway" ms.author: tonysmit
+localization_priority: Normal
+description: You can allow or prevent voice mail notifications to users for calls received by a Unified Messaging (UM) IP gateway.
+If you enable this setting, the UM IP gateway can receive and send SIP NOTIFY messages for users.
+Message Waiting Indicator (MWI) is enabled by default and allows message waiting notifications to be sent to users, but you can turn it off depending on your needs. ms.topic: article
 author: tonysmit
+ms.author: tonysmit
+ms.assetid: 5667e37c-48c6-4659-9dc9-94b1dd8ba232
+ms.date: 11/17/2014
+title: Allow Message Waiting Indicator (MWI) on a UM IP gateway ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
 manager: scotv
-ms.date: 11/17/2014
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: 5667e37c-48c6-4659-9dc9-94b1dd8ba232
-description: "You can allow or prevent voice mail notifications to users for calls received by a Unified Messaging (UM) IP gateway.
-If you enable this setting, the UM IP gateway can receive and send SIP NOTIFY messages for users.
-Message Waiting Indicator (MWI) is enabled by default and allows message waiting notifications to be sent to users, but you can turn it off depending on your needs."

 ---

 # Allow Message Waiting Indicator (MWI) on a UM IP gateway